Best Coastal Walks in Sydney: Complete Guide to 12 Must-Do Routes (2025)

 Palm Beach Lighthouse on Barrenjoey Headland offers great views.

-• A ferry ride to Ettalong or the Basin
+• Ferry connections – Take a scenic ferry ride to Ettalong on the Central Coast or the secluded camping spot at the Basin

 Insider tip: Weekdays are your best option if you want to see the Home and Away gang recording.